-Capital Structure refers to the amount of debt and/or equity employed by a firm to fund its operations and finance its assets.
-The structure is typically expressed as a debt-to-equity or debt-to-capital ratio.
+Capital structure refers to the amount of debt and/or equity employed by a firm to fund its operations and finance its assets.
+A firm’s capital structure is typically expressed as a debt-to-equity or debt-to-capital ratio.

-Debt and equity capital are used to fund a business’ operations, capital expenditures, acquisitions, and other investments.
-There are tradeoffs firms have to make when they decide whether to raise debt or equity and managers will balance the two try and find the optimal capital structure.
+Debt and equity capital are used to fund a business’s operations, capital expenditures, acquisitions, and other investments.
+There are tradeoffs firms have to make when they decide whether to use debt or equity to finance operations, and managers will balance the two to find the optimal capital structure.

-In order to optimize the structure, a firm will decide if it needs more debt or equity and can issue whichever it requires.
-The new capital that’s issued may be used to invest in new assets or may be used to repurchase debt/equity that’s currently outstanding as a form or recapitalization.
+In order to optimize the structure, a firm can issue either more debt or equity.
+The new capital that’s acquired may be used to invest in new assets or may be used to repurchase debt/equity that’s currently outstanding, as a form of recapitalization.

 Below is an illustration of the dynamics between debt and equity from the view of investors and the firm.

-Equity investors take more risk as they only receive the residual value after debt investors have been repaid.
-In exchange for this risk equity investors expect a higher rate of return and therefore the implied cost of equity is greater than that of debt.
+Equity investors take more risk, as they only receive the residual value after debt investors have been repaid.
+In exchange for this risk, investors expect a higher rate of return and, therefore, the implied cost of equity is greater than that of debt.

 Capital structures can vary significantly by industry.
 Cyclical industries like mining are often not suitable for debt, as their cash flow profiles can be unpredictable and there is too much uncertainty about their ability to repay the debt.

-Other industries like banking and insurance use huge amounts of leverage and are their business models require large amounts of debt.
+Other industries, like banking and insurance, use huge amounts of leverage and their business models require large amounts of debt.

-Private companies may have a harder time using debt over equity, particularly small business which are required to have personal guarantees from their owners.
+Private companies may have a harder time using debt over equity, particularly small businesses which are required to have personal guarantees from their owners.

 A firm that decides they should optimize their capital structure by changing the mix of debt and equity has a few options to effect this change.